MicrosoftDocs/architecture-center/docs/guide/iiot-guidance/iiot-architecture-content.md

 - The *IoT Edge agent* module pulls down the container orchestration manifest from the cloud, so IoT Edge knows which modules to run.
 Module configuration is part of the [module twin](/azure/iot-hub/iot-hub-devguide-module-twins).

-- The *IoT Edge hub* module manages inter-module communication and communication between the device and [Azure IoT Hub](/azure/iot-hub/about-iot-hub).
+- The *IoT Edge hub* module manages inter-module communication and communication between the device and [Azure IoT Hub](/azure/iot-hub/about-iot-hub) in the cloud.
 Messages route from one module to the next with JSON configuration.
 IoT Edge encrypts and streams real-time industrial data to IoT Hub by using AMQP 1.0 or MQTT 3.1.1 protocols.

 The following diagram shows a typical Azure IoT Edge device architecture.